inab/WfExS-backend/README.md

 * `init`: This command is used to initialize a WfExS installation.
 It takes a local configuration file through `-L` parameter, and it can both generate crypt4gh paired keys for installation work and identification purposes and update the path to them in case they are not properly defined.
 Those keys are needed to decrypt encrypted working directories, and in the future to decrypt secure requests and encrypt secure results.

+* `config-validate`: This command is used to validate workflow staging configuration file, as well as its paired security context configuration file using the corresponding JSON Schemas.
+It honours `-L`, `-W` and `-Z` parameters.

-* `stage`: This command is used to fetch all the workflow preconditions and files, staging them for an execution.
+* `stage`: This command is used to first validate workflow staging and security context configuration files, then fetch all the workflow preconditions and files, staging them for an execution.
 It honours `-L`, `-W` and `-Z` parameters, and once the staging is finished it prints the path to the parent execution environment.

 * `export-stage` _(to be done)_: This command is complementary to `stage`.
 It recognizes `-L` parameter, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage`.
 It will bundle the description of the staged environment in an RO-Crate, in order to be reused later, or uploaded to places like WorkflowHub.
 All of this assuming there is an stage there.